 You can connect to the Internet via a WiFi card or LAN cable.
 In either case, you need divers for those components.
 Windows likely has all the necessary drivers in its database.
 If Windows doesn’t have drivers, look for them on the motherboard DVD.
 It remains to install the drivers for the motherboard chipset, network (LAN or WiFi), sound card, and graphics card.

-When Windows connects to the Internet, it will automatically download all the primary component drivers.
+When Windows connects to the Internet, it automatically downloads all primary component drivers.
 Depending on the speed of your internet process can take some time, be patient.
-I still recommend manually downloading the drivers for your graphics card and all the newer drivers for your devices from the manufacturer’s official website.
+We recommend manually downloading the drivers for your graphics card and all the newer drivers for your devices from the manufacturer’s official website.

-I recommend that you also install an antivirus program.
+We recommend that you also install an antivirus program.
 Windows Security, built into the operating system, is enough for some.
 If we are looking for something better, the recommendation is Avast antivirus.
-It comes in a free version, and after many years of experience, I have never had a problem with it.
+It comes in a free version, and after many years of experience, we have never had a problem with it.

 After installing the antivirus program, you can also install several valuable utilities.
-I use it, and that will make your daily work on your computer easier:
+We use it, and that will make your daily work on your computer easier:

-At the end of this tutorial, I hope it clarifies it build your gaming PC without much effort and stress.
-Before building a gaming PC, look at my recommended configurations that I’ve singled out as attractive for everyone’s pocket.
+At the end of this tutorial, we hope it clarifies it will build your gaming PC without much effort and stress.
+Before building a gaming PC, consider our recommended configurations we singled out as attractive for everyone’s pocket.

 Please don’t hesitate to leave a comment if anything isn’t clear.